csaunders/shopProductSink/README.md

 # Features

 1. Provides functionality to import products from Shopify
+2. Provides an import helper which can do all the heavy lifting of pulling in products
+3. Provides a simple way to register webhooks for product changes
+4. Provides a module that can be included to take care of all the "boring" parts of webhook verification

 # Wanted Features / Todo List

-1. ~~Provide an import helper which can do all the heavy lifting of pulling in products~~
-2. Provide a way to register for webhooks for product and variant update/creation/deletion
+1. Provide a default webhooks controller that will do basic product synchronization
 3. Do proper shop scoping since right now there isn't any and there could possibly be some data leakage
 4. Refactor API createable integration objects such that them and their migrations aren't imported when the engine is installed